ibm-messaging/mq-dev-patterns/serverless/openwhisk/README.md

 ### Pattern
-The supplied feed provides a simple *detect single message, inform all subscribers pattern*.
+The supplied feed provides a simple *Informs all subscribers when it detects a message*.
 Different patterns can be integrated into the feed.

 ### Alternative patterns
 Alternative patterns (**Note** these are not included in this repository) that you may wish to consider for the feed are: